The Moon as a Cosmic-Ray Spectrometer: Prospects for MeV Gamma-Ray Observations: Introduction

 The Moon serves as a unique laboratory for the study of cosmic rays (CRs) through its gamma-ray emission.
 These gamma rays are produced by CR bombardment of the lunar surface layer \citep{morris84}, with the dominant component being a continuum from inelastic CR collisions.
 This gamma-ray emission provides a valuable probe of Galactic CR spectra around the Moon, allowing us to constrain the local interstellar spectrum (LIS) after accounting for the solar modulation effect.

 The lunar gamma-ray continuum was first detected by the Energetic Gamma Ray Experiment Telescope (EGRET) on board the Compton Gamma Ray Observatory (CGRO) in the energy range of $50$--$500\,\mathrm{MeV}$ \citep{thompson+97}, and later studied in detail by the Large Area Telescope (LAT) on board the \textit{Fermi} Gamma-ray Space Telescope in the range of $30\,\mathrm{MeV}$--$2\,\mathrm{GeV}$ \citep{abdo+12, ackermann+16}.
-Through detailed Monte Carlo simulations, \citet{ackermann+16} demonstrated that the observed spectrum in the GeV band is well reproduced by models of Galactic CR interactions, establishing the Moon as an effective probe of the Galactic CR spectrum above hundreds of MeV energies per nucleon (hereafter nuc).
+Through detailed Monte Carlo simulations, \citet{ackermann+16} demonstrated that the observed spectrum in the GeV band is well reproduced by models of Galactic CR interactions, establishing the Moon as an effective probe of the Galactic CR spectrum above hundreds of MeV energies per nucleon (hereafter nuc)\footnote{Gamma-ray emission from small solar system objects could also serve a similar role in the future \citep[see e.g.,][]{moskalenko+08, degaetano+23, siegert+24}.}.

 Theoretical studies of lunar gamma-ray emission, particularly \citet{moskalenko_porter07} (hereafter MP07), predict that the spectrum should extend into the MeV regime and below.
 While GeV emission is dominated by continuum emission from neutral pion decay ($\pi^0\rightarrow\gamma\gamma$), the MeV band is expected to exhibit a rich spectrum of both continuum and discrete line features, including nuclear de-excitation lines, the $511\,\mathrm{keV}$ pair annihilation line, and signatures of various radioactive decays.
 Although MeV gamma-ray spectroscopy measurements have been attempted by lunar orbiters \citep{metzger+73, lawrence+98, hasebe+08, ma+08, ma+13}, conclusive observations of these features are yet to be achieved due to background challenges and instrumental effects, primarily arising from CR-induced nuclear interactions with the detectors themselves.